jcobena/cytomulate/docs/source/tutorial/creation.rst

 -----------------------------

 With the Creation Mode, we have the assumption that cell types are identified via gating in real life.
 For example, we use CD4 and CD8 as markers to identify T cells.
-For a given cell type, we can thus some channels to be highly expressed whereas other channels to be not as highly expressed.
+For a given cell type, we can thus expect some channels to be highly expressed whereas other channels to be not as highly expressed.
 This framework serves as the foundation of Cytomulate's Creation Mode.
 Internally, we use a matrix to encode the expression pattern for each cell type, where as levels of expression for each channel is encoded.
 You can tune these parameters to make sure that diverse pattrns can be generated.